Highlights

 In less than two years, we’ve gone from prototypes like DiffuGPT, to bold reinventions like DreamLLM-7B, to polished engines like Mercury that don’t just work in theory — they’re shipping real output right now.

+Diffusion is reshaping how AI text generators learn, iterate, and create — blurring the line between writing and reasoning.
 As diffusion-based language models gain momentum, we are actively exploring this space by building real-world inference pipelines, testing fine-tuning strategies, and analyzing how alignment techniques can optimize these models for practical AI applications.
-And now that you have a clear picture of what diffusion models mean for AI and LLMs, stay tuned for our next blog, where we’ll dive into how we put these ideas into practice.
+And now that you have a clear picture of what diffusion models mean for AI and LLMs, learn more about how we put these ideas into practice in our next blog.